 It's a case of doing the research.
 There are parts of Mexico I wouldn’t look at going to, but there are other parts of Mexico that are absolutely fine.

 There are places at the moment like the DRC (Democratic Republic of Congo), Somalia and Yemen.
 People still tend to go to those places when they’re not so safe because they get great deals.
 That is actually what we saw in Tunisia.
 People were getting great deals because of what happened in the Bardo Museum.
 People weren’t going there.
 Tour operators decided to cut their prices.
-People thought, “Hey we’re getting great deals”, and then, bang, something goes terribly wrong.
+People thought, “Hey we’re getting great deals”, and then something goes terribly wrong.

 The first thing is recognising your own ‘risk appetite’.
 Everyone has a different risk appetite.
 If it’s going to be somewhere that’s going to scare the living daylights out of you, you’re not going to enjoy it, so look for another destination.

 For those who are more adventurous, it’s all about doing your research.
 For example, do you have the right training and skills to be going to somewhere that’s quite remote?
-You could look at things like making sure you’ve got a wilderness First Aid qualification.
+You could look at things like making sure you’ve got a wilderness first aid qualification.
 It’s all about doing the preparation, making sure you’ve got the right skills, and then having a great time.

 It’s not a lie when they say it’s one of the safest forms of travel.
 It really is safe.
 If we look at how many people are in the air at any one time and how many accidents actually occur, it is utterly minimal.

 The airline industry is one of the industries that’s leading the way in safety and accident investigation.
 When something goes wrong or there’s a fault in the airline industry, whether that’s an engine going out or a piece falling off a plane, the whole industry gets together to find out what went wrong.
 They don’t sleep at night until they find out.
 That’s one of the reasons it is safe.
-Air travel has definitely got safer over the last 30 years.
+Air travel has definitely become safer over the last 30 years.

 Yes, absolutely, and we’re seeing this more and more.
 A lot of airports now, you sort of go through security before you even get into the main terminal.